maximilienroberti/Scriptor-blog/_posts/2019-12-08-fastai-with-🤗transformers-bert-roberta-xlnet-xlm-distilbert.md

   - Machine Learning
 layout: post
 ---
-> A tutorial to implement state-of-the-art NLP models with Fastai for Sentiment Analysis
+> A tutorial to implement state-of-the-art NLP models with Fastai for Sentiment Analysis.
+>
+> NB.
+This article was originally published on [Medium](https://towardsdatascience.com/fastai-with-transformers-bert-roberta-xlnet-xlm-distilbert-4f41ee18ecb2) in Towards Data Science.

 In early 2018, [Jeremy Howard](undefined) (co-founder of fast.ai) and [Sebastian Ruder](undefined) introduced the [Universal Language Model Fine-tuning for Text Classification](https://arxiv.org/pdf/1801.06146.pdf) (ULMFiT) method.
 ULMFiT was the first **Transfer Learning** method applied to NLP.
 As a result, besides significantly outperforming many state-of-the-art tasks, it allowed, with only 100 labeled examples, to match performances equivalent to models trained on 100× more data.